MicrosoftDocs/microsoft-365-docs/microsoft-365/security/mtp/custom-detection-rules.md

 - **Run antivirus scan** — performs a full Windows Defender Antivirus scan on the machine
 - **Initiate investigation** — initiates an [automated investigation](mtp-autoir.md) on the machine

+### 4. Set the rule scope.
+Set the scope to specify which devices are covered by the rule.
+The scope influences rules that check devices and doesn't affect rules that check only mailboxes and user accounts or identities.

+When setting the scope, you can select:

+- All devices
+- Specific device groups

+Only data from devices in scope will be queries.
+Also, actions will be taken only on these devices.

 #### Actions on files
 These actions are applied to files in the `SHA1` or the `InitiatingProcessSHA1` column of the query results:
 - **Allow/Block** — automatically adds the file to your [Microsoft Defender ATP custom indicator list](https://docs.microsoft.com/windows/security/threat-protection/microsoft-defender-atp/manage-indicators) so that it is always allowed to run or blocked from running.
 You can set the scope of this action so that it is taken only on selected machine groups.
 This scope is independent of the scope of the rule.
 - **Quarantine file** — deletes the file from its current location and places a copy in quarantine

-### 4. Click **Create** to save and turn on the rule.
+### 5. Review and turn on the rule.
-When saved, the custom detection rule immediately runs.
-It runs again every 24 hours to check for matches, generate alerts, and take response actions.
+After reviewing the rule, click **Create** to save it.
+The custom detection rule immediately runs.
+It runs again based on configured frequency to check for matches, generate alerts, and take response actions.

 ## Manage existing custom detection rules
 You can view the list of existing custom detection rules, check their previous runs, and review the alerts they have triggered.
 You can also run a rule on demand and modify it.